hyuan4/PIRecon_implementation/README.md

 ## Usage

 1. Train a VQ model, or use any public pretrained VQ weights.
+We follow this repo to finetune the VQ model: https://github.com/CompVis/taming-transformers, and the pretrained weights we choose is vqgan_imagenet_f16_16384.
 2. Distill the VQ model into a VAE-encoder-style projection head by running:

    ```bash